saradotzip/C-Projects/README.md

 - **Sum of Random Integers Calculator**: Adds a series of randomly generated integers to produce a total sum.

 ![App Screenshot](https://s1.gifyu.com/images/S1Jmq.gif)
+## Installation

+You want to try these out? *Get Started with Visual Studio for C++*

+**Install Visual Studio:**

+Download and install Visual Studio from visualstudio.com.
+Choose the free Community edition.

+**Open Visual Studio:**

+Click the Visual Studio icon to launch it.

+**Create a New Project:**

+Click Create a new project.
+Choose Console App for C++ and click Next.
+Name your project, choose a location to save it, and click Create.

+**Enter Your Code:**

+Visual Studio will open a file where you can type or paste your C++ code.

+**Build Your Code:**

+Click Build in the top menu and select Build Solution (or press Ctrl + Shift + B).

+**Run Your Code:**

+Click Debug in the top menu and select Start Debugging (or press F5).
+This will run your program and show the output in a console window.
+And you're done!